 For example, you could create a free mini-course walking people through tracking their income in their business.
 This is your “foot in the door” product that can appeal to a range of audiences.

-This type of product can catch a variety of people’s attention: from people who haven’t started their businesses yet to entrepreneurs a few years in looking to brush up their bookkeeping skills.
+This type of products for coach and client can catch a variety of people’s attention.
+From people who haven’t started their businesses yet to entrepreneurs a few years in looking to brush up their bookkeeping skills.

 Through your mini-course, you’ve now grown your email list and you can market a mid-level product.